-Mexican design has an eclectic feel, mixing rustic wood and iron furnishings with over-the-top, bright, vivid colours.
+Mexican design has an eclectic feel, mixing rustic wood and iron furnishings with over-the-top, bright, vivid colors.
 The wooden cabinet is typical of a Mexican home and is easy to pick up secondhand for an affordable price.
-Elizabeth Ennis suggests trying ‘vibrant, rich colours on the walls with added pattern and colour from artwork, and accessories’.
+Elizabeth Ennis suggests trying 'vibrant, rich colors on the walls with added pattern and color from artwork, and accessories'.

 Mexico is famous for its beautiful embroidery and handmade weaving so the printed tapestry draped on the wall and the printed cushion are a simple way to incorporate Mexican design.

 The colours are inspired by the red roof tiles to brownstones seen across homes in the country but don’t be afraid to get playful and add even brighter tones such as vivid pinks and blues, all representative of Mexican culture.
 You can also add plants which are easy to maintain such as succulents and cactus plants.

 7. German style